kartoflu/norde/README.md

 - Video button
 - Leave the rest disabled

+### LayoutController: Enable these folowing
+- Remove call button from the user sheet
+- Remove the Nitro Gift button
+- Remove the Wave button in blank DMs
+- Remove the invite button in channels list
+- Remove the invite button in members list
+- Remove the student hubs button in the server list
+- Remove the wellcome button on join messages

 ### Bonus
 - **CustomTimestamp**: Set the custom timestamp format as `MMM dd, yyyy - hh:mm:ss`
 - **SquareAvatars**: Simply install the plugin.
 That's it.

 ## Previews
+### <sup>(If you're on mobile, tap on the preview to open it in new tab)</sup>
 ![norde-preview](https://raw.githubusercontent.com/kartoflu/norde/main/previews/norde-preview.png)

 ![asterisk-preview](https://raw.githubusercontent.com/kartoflu/norde/main/previews/asterisk-preview.png)